jack-kerouac/betterplace_apidocs/README.md

 ## Changelog

+* 2013-05-15: Opinions have a link to the project now.
+All API-link are "api.betterplace.org" now (not www. anymore).
+Opinions have have a facets=has_message-Feature now.
-* 2013-05-19: Change the naming of api-docu-files to follow rails-pluralization-convention
+* 2013-04-19: Change the naming of api-docu-files to follow rails-pluralization-convention.
-* 2013-05-19: Added 'client project-tag list' (a list of all project-tags for a client) and 'client project-tag projects list' (a list of all projects for a client-project-tag).
+* 2013-04-19: Added 'client project-tag list' (a list of all project-tags for a client) and 'client project-tag projects list' (a list of all projects for a client-project-tag).
 * 2013-04-18: Fixed project opinions.
 Add client opinions-feature.
 Note that many of the opinions-facets changed!
 Please re-read this part of the documentation.
 * 2013-04-17: Add project pictures API.
-Please note the DEPRICATION warning for the project- and volunteering-profilepicture (sizes large, profile and thumb are depricated and therefore renamed.)
+Please note the DEPRICATION warning for the project- and volunteering-profilepicture (sizes large, profile and thumb are deprecated and therefore renamed.)
 * 2012-04-15: Add "Client Project-Tag Project List".
 * 2012-03-03: Add picture size 'large' and 'original' to image list for projects.
 Please note that the images-part of the API ist still beta and might change slightly in the future.
 * 2012-03-28: The project-list now returns the full result-set for each project.
 The minimal result set is gone for now but will be added later.
 The default-number of results changed to 20 for all lists.